-Mongar is the easternmost and lowest elevation of the districts on your trip and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
+Mongar is the easternmost and lowest elevation of the districts and is one of the best birding places in Asia with its rich, subtropical, broadleaf forests.
 Look for blood pheasants and flocks of snow pigeons flying across the valley or foraging in the farmlands.
 Travel through Thrumsingla National Park and a variety of ecological zones between Bumthang and Mongar, stopping for a hike through rhododendron forest at Thrumsingla Pass.
-Search for satyr tragopan and rufous-necked hornbill and other birds that flourish in the lowlands of Bhutan.
-Hishey loves birding in this area so much he built Trogon Villa, so his tour groups would have a comfortable base, from which to explore this wildlife-rich region of Bhutan.
+Search for satyr tragopan and rufous-necked hornbill and other birds that flourish in Bhutan's lowlands.
+Hishey loves birding in this area so much he built Trogon Villa, so his tour groups would have a comfortable base to explore this wildlife-rich region of

+Bhutan.
 In addition to abundant bird life, search for capped langurs swinging playfully in the trees.
-A night drive offers us the opportunity to see nocturnal species.
+A night drive offers you the opportunity to see nocturnal species.